theburningmonk/lambda-reuse-test-cases/README.md

 # lambda-reuse-test-cases

-Demo of simple technique to reuse test cases for integration and acceptance testing
+Demo of a simple technique to reuse test cases for integration and acceptance testing